 - The SRTK Transfer Rate does not include those who received a degree or became transfer-prepared and later transferred to a UC, CSU, or another California Community College.

 Finally, the rates do not describe other important features about the college and its students.
 For example, based on national data for 1996-97, Southwestern College ranked in the top 100 in number of associate’s degrees conferred for all disciplines.
 The college ranked twelfth in the "100 Top Associate's Degrees Conferred – Minority Students" list, sixth in the "50 Top Associate's Degrees Conferred – Hispanic Students" category, and fifteenth in the same category for Asian-American students (Community College Week Analysis of U.S. Department of Education Data, July 12, 1999).

 More information concerning SRTK is available from the following Southwestern College offices: Community Relations and Public Information; Institutional Advancement; and Academic Affairs.
-Additional information can also be found at the following sites: http://www.cccco.edu/cccco/mis/srtk/index.htm
+Additional information can also be found at the following site: http://srtk.cccco.edu/091/index.htm